yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 Hello Readers,

-Everyone of you would have taken a ride in public transport buses or trains.
+Everyone of you would have taken a ride in public transport buses🚌 or trains🚝.
 You might have observed that the person of old age are given priority over others.

 ![Public Transport](https://i.imgur.com/QQeCWil.jpeg)

 Now let's say you have the responsibility of distribution of seats among people based on age which you already know, How will you do this task using programming?

- arrayOfAge = [9,4,6,8,5]
+> arrayOfAge = [9,4,6,8,5]

- numberOfSeats = 3
+> numberOfSeats = 3

 Alright, you might have guessed it correctly.
 Just Sort the array and pick 3 people with maximum age.